-- (4) agree to abide by the Rules and Applicable Law; - (5) provide such information and documentation as may be requested by the Exchange, and follow the procedures established by the Exchange for admission; and, - (6) any Participant Firm organized or located outside of the United States shall enter into a written agreement acceptable to the Exchange appointing a third party as its U.S. agent for service of process for purposes of CFTC Regulation 15.05, and shall provide the Exchange with a copy of the agreement. - (b) In considering an application from a potential Participant Firm, the Exchange may require additional information from the applicant, or conduct an investigation to verify information submitted by the applicant, or both. - (c) If the Exchange decides to admit an applicant as a Participant Firm, it shall promptly notify the applicant and state in such notice the date on which the applicant shall become a Participant Firm. - (d) The Exchange may deny, condition or terminate Participant Firm status of any Person: - (1) If such Person is unable to satisfactorily demonstrate its ability to satisfy the eligibility criteria to become or remain a Participant Firm; - (2) If such Person is unable to satisfactorily demonstrate its capacity to adhere to all applicable Rules; - (3) If such Person would bring the Exchange into disrepute as determined by the Exchange in its sole discretion; or, - (4) for such other causes as the Exchange may reasonably determine. - (e) If the Exchange decides to decline or condition an application for admission as a Participant Firm, or terminate a Person's status as a Participant Firm, the Exchange shall promptly notify such Person (the "Affected Person") thereof in a writing sent to the address provided by the applicant in the Exchange application form or maintained in the Exchange registry of Participant Firms.
+- (1) enter into a Participant Firm Agreement; - (2) establish a clearing relationship with a Clearing Firm; - (3) ensure that a Clearing Firm has submitted such documentation as set forth in Rule 902; - (4) agree to abide by the Rules and Applicable Law; - (5) provide such information and documentation as may be requested by the Exchange, and follow the procedures established by the Exchange for admission; and, - (6) any Participant Firm organized or located outside of the United States shall enter into a written agreement acceptable to the Exchange appointing a third party as its U.S. agent for service of process for purposes of CFTC Regulation 15.05, and shall provide the Exchange with a copy of the agreement. - (b) In considering an application from a potential Participant Firm, the Exchange may require additional information from the applicant, or conduct an investigation to verify information submitted by the applicant, or both. - (c) If the Exchange decides to admit an applicant as a Participant Firm, it shall promptly notify the applicant and state in such notice the date on which the applicant shall become a Participant Firm. - (d) The Exchange may deny, condition or terminate Participant Firm status of any Person: - (1) If such Person is unable to satisfactorily demonstrate its ability to satisfy the eligibility criteria to become or remain a Participant Firm; - (2) If such Person is unable to satisfactorily demonstrate its capacity to adhere to all applicable Rules; - (3) If such Person would bring the Exchange into disrepute as determined by the Exchange in its sole discretion; or, - (4) Ffor such other causes as the Exchange may reasonably determine. - (e) If the Exchange decides to decline or condition an application for admission as a Participant Firm, or terminate a Person's status as a Participant Firm, the Exchange shall promptly notify such Person (the "Affected Person") thereof in a writing sent to the address provided by the applicant in the Exchange application form or maintained in the Exchange registry of Participant Firms.
 Such Affected Person may, within seven (7) calendar days, request in writing that the Exchange provide the reasons for the denial, conditioning or termination of Participant Firm status.
 Within fourteen (14) calendar days after receiving such written request, the Exchange shall send a written response to the Affected Person setting forth the reasons for the denial, conditioning or termination.
 Within fourteen (14) calendar days of receiving the Exchange's written response, the Affected Person may request in writing that the Exchange Participant Committee reconsider the determination. - (f) Within twenty-eight (28) calendar days of receiving either the request for reconsideration, the Exchange Participant Committee shall either confirm, reverse or modify the denial, conditioning or termination of the Affected Person as a Participant Firm, and shall promptly notify the Affected Person accordingly in writing.
-The Exchange Participant Committee may, within its discretion, schedule a hearing (in-person or by teleconference); request additional information from the Affected Person; or, establish any other process that it believes is necessary and appropriate to consider the request for reconsideration. - (g) The Exchange Participant Committee's decision is the final action of the Exchange and is not subject to appeal within the Exchange.
+The Exchange Participant Committee may, within its discretion, schedule a hearing (in-person or by teleconference); request additional information from the Affected Person; or, establish

+- any other process that it believes is necessary and appropriate to consider the request for reconsideration. - (g) The Exchange Participant Committee's decision is the final action of the Exchange and is not subject to appeal within the Exchange.